ddrogers/R-intrusion-detection-demo/README.md

 files and packages.
 Please allow a few minutes for the application to install any additional software.

 ## PIDS tab:
-Depending on the Operating System of your computer, the PIDS should take no more than a few minutes to complete it's run.
+Depending on your computers hardware, the PIDS should take no more than a few minutes to complete it's run.

 ## Documentation: